San-Jeevan/MongoDB-backup-Lambda-s3/README.md

 # MongoDB-backup-Lambda-s3

-quick port. we use this for our internal projects.
+quick port. we use this for our internal projects at [gressquel](https://www.gressquel.com)

 it uses mongodump (which is really fast) to take backup of your db. then it uploads to S3 bucket.